 The Seventh Circuit Court of Appeals has ruled that the clause imposes a mandatory duty on governors to issue writs of election to fill vacancies in the United States House of Representatives.
 Jackson v.
 Ogilvie (1970).
 More specifically, the court held that in performing that duty, the governor has the discretion to choose one day of the week over another on which to issue writs of election, but he does not have the discretion to decide against issuing the writs of election altogether.
-Similarly, in United States Term Limits, Inc. v.
-Thornton (1995), Justice Clarence Thomas for the four-person dissent indicated that the clause prescribed an affirmative duty on the state executive to issue a writ whenever a vacancy occurred.
-Nonetheless, in ACLU v.
-Taft (2002), the district court held that the governor enjoyed substantial discretion as to the timing of special elections and, further, that if the unexpired term were exceedingly short, the governor possessed discretion to forgo calling the election at all.
+The Sixth Circuit Court of Appeals has also held the clause imposes a mandatory duty, leaving only the possibility that a governor could avoid such duty when the time remaining on the congressional term “is truly de minimus.”
+American Civil Liberties Union of Ohio, Inc. v.
+Taft (2004).
+The rule had been articulated earlier in United States Term Limits, Inc. v.
+Thornton (1995), when Justice Clarence Thomas for the four-person dissent indicated that the clause prescribes an affirmative duty on the state executive to issue a writ whenever a vacancy occurs.

 Paul Taylor, Alternatives to a Constitutional Amendment: How Congress May Provide for the Quick, Temporary Filling of House Member Seats in Emergencies by Statute, 10 J.L. & Pol'y 373 (2002)

 Jackson v.
 Ogilvie, 426 F.2d 1333 (7th Cir.
 1970)

 United States Term Limits v.
 Thornton, 514 U.S. 779 (1995) (Thomas, J., dissenting)

 ACLU of Ohio v.
 Taft, 217 F. Supp.
 2d 842 (S.D.
 Ohio 2002)